caowm/free-data-sync/README.md

 # How to test
 1. Run the script on the databases.
 2. Configure application.yml, including data source, RabbitMQ, Data consumers, and Data producer.
-3. In RabbitMQ, create exchange and quene, bind exchange and quene.
+3. In RabbitMQ, create exchanges and queues, bind exchanges and queues.
 4. Start data.sync.Application.
 5. Insert data to data2sync, for example:
 ````sql